backdrop-contrib/views_conditional/README.txt

 Views Conditional Drupal Module
 ---------------------------------------------
-Views condition is a simple module that allows you to define conditionals (if xxx then yyy) with fields in views.
+Views Conditional is a simple module that allows you to define conditionals (if xxx then yyy) with fields in views.
 Conditions include:
   - Equal to